hoverbike1/TOTK-Mods-collection/README.md

 </br>

 - **Resolution** : Changes internal render resolution, Vanilla is 1600x900 when the switch is docked.
+:exclamation:Beware to don't confuse 1080p and 1008p !
-1080p (1920x1080) when scaled over 1x resolution will break Ambient Occlusion (AO).
+  - 1080p (1920x1080) when scaled over 1x resolution will break Ambient Occlusion (AO).
   Ambient occlusion is a rendering technique that simulates the exposure of ambient light on an object.
+  - 1008p (1792x1008) will not break AO over x1 resolution, disable FSR and exist in two versions for FXAA on or off.
   :exclamation: the "New 1008p" overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.
-New 1008p - FXAA Off, FSR Off, DynRes Off - Zero AO Bugs 1026p increase resolution to 1836x1026 without breaking Ambiant Occlusion.
-FSR Off includes both FSR sharpening filter, and FSR scaler.
-:exclamation:Overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.
-360p, 540p and 720p require to change the "Resolution" scaling in Yuzu graphics settings (This setting is just called 'resolution'), but they look a bit blurry.
+  - 360p, 540p and 720p require to change the "Resolution" scaling in Yuzu graphics settings (This setting is just called 'resolution'), but they look a bit blurry.
     - 540p and x2 = 1080p
     - 540p and x4 = 4K
     - 540p and x8 = 8K
     - 720p and x2 = 1440p
     - 720p and x3 = 4K
     - 720p and x6 = 8K
+You can use them with x1 Resolution scale to increase GPU performance.
 To experience the best quality, we advise you to use the double of your monitor's resolution.
-You can use them with x1 Resolution scale to increase GPU performance.
 </br>

 - Resolution - 1080p OldManKain - Disable FSR-FXAA : From OldManKain based and theboy181.